hihi-itsann/SEG_Major_Group/README.md

     python3 manage.py runserver

 **8. Run the tests:**
-  *-If the programme gives test errors run first:*
+  *-If the program gives test errors run first:*

     python3 manage.py collectstatic
   *then*